Quasi-quadratic modules in valuation ring and valued field: Preliminaries

 A \textit{cross section} $\omega:G \rightarrow K^{\times}$ is a group homomorphism such that the composition $\val \circ\; \omega$ is the identity map.
 A valued field does not necessarily have a cross section as demonstrated in \cite{K}.
-We give sufficient conditions for a valued field $(K,v)$ having a cross section.
+We give sufficient conditions for a valued field $(K,v)$ to have a cross section.

 \begin{proposition} A valued field $(K,\val)$ has a cross section $\omega$ in the following cases: \begin{enumerate} \item[(1)] The valued field $K$ is the field of Hahn series $F(\!(G)\!)$. \item[(2)] The value group $G$ has a system of generators such that any element in $G$ is uniquely represented by the generators. \item[(3)] The valued field $K$ is a henselian valued field with divisible value group $G$ and the residue class field $F$ is of characteristic zero such that $F^{\times}$ is divisible. \end{enumerate} \end{proposition} \begin{proof} (1) The proposition is obvious.
 The cross section $\omega$ is defined by $\omega(g)=g$ for all $g\in G$.